akshayjshah/blog/recipes/methi-murgh.md

 # Methi Murgh, Dhaba-Style

-A traditional approach, direct from my mother-in-law.
+This is a rich chicken curry, strongly flavored with methi (fenugreek).
+The recipe comes directly from my mother-in-law.

 ## Ingredients